LegionnaireDevs/legionnaire/README.md

 ## Features

+#### XGBoost Binary Classification
+The model being used is the XGBClassification algorithm, which is an extremely optimised gradient boosting ensemble algorithm.
+This model was trained and tested on real collected data and verified using the CIC-IDS-2017 dataset.
+Throughout the hackathon, the model was trained a variety of times, attempting multiclass classification and binary classification of attacks.
+The final model used is a logistic binary classifier trained with L1 and L2 regularisation, also implementing methods to deal with class imbalances such as weight scaling.
+This classifier predicts the labels of data containing 79 columns of network traffic to either Benign (0) or Attack (1).

 #### Network Module
 Captures network traffic and performs feature analysis using machine learning to identify suspicious network activity.